 It can be hard to keep track of many things in life, but not AMRAPs.
 AMRAP workouts are straightforward.
 You record how many rounds (and reps) you completed and you try to break that record the next time.
 This will allow you to continually challenge your body.
 You know exactly what you need to do to progress - beat your last score.
 This is progressive overload made simple.

 Progressive overload is a technique to improve your conditioning, build muscle and increase strength over time.
 It requires that you continually add more stimulus to your body and muscles than you did the previous workout (or week).
 This can be done by adding reps, decreasing rest time, increasing the weight load, and so on.
-So, for AMRAP workouts, the progressive overload is simple - increase reps and decrease rest (if using a barbell, steel maces, kettlebells, etc. you can also increase load, but first focus on increasing reps and decreasing rest).
+So, for AMRAP workouts, the progressive overload is simple - increase reps and decrease rest (if using a free weight equipment, you can also increase load, but first focus on increasing reps/rounds and decreasing rest).

 6. Works for all fitness levels